Shilldon/artifact-auction/README.md

 ***Python***/***Django*** is used to retrieve, filter and sort data from the data tables and pass to front end for display.

 #### Database Structure
 Conceptual database design was undertaken considering the entities, their relationships and attributes.
-In essence the database is formed of two distinct categories "users" and "artifacts".
-See 'Conceptual Database Design' and 'Data Relationships' documents in the repository.
+See *Conceptual Database Design* and *Data Relationships* documents in the repository.
 User data is limited to data required to enable the user to log on and identify themselves.
 Artifact data is much broader containing data about the artifact (price, owner, sale price, description etc.) and background information about the artifact (historical events, owners).
 It was decided that a relational database structure was appropriate to avoid data duplication, provide security (the site admin would be the only user able to edit and update artifact data) and the flexibility to query what could potentially be a large database of users and artifacts.
-From the conceptual design data tables were drafted (see 'Conceptual Database design', 'Data relationships' and 'Data Tables' documents in repository) and ***Django*** models created from those tables.
+From the conceptual design data tables were drafted (see *Data Tables* document in repository) and ***Django*** models created from those tables.

 #### Adding artifacts and auctions
 Full instructions for site admin to add artifacts and auctions to the site can be found in the *Site Admin* tab if logged in as a superuser.